JorisPianezze/croco_abl1d_tutorial/docs/source/index.rst

 * a real case ABL1d - CROCO based on BENGUELA_LR ktest (Section :ref:`section_benguela_lr`).

 Description of the ABL1d model can be found in :cite:p:`lemarie_simplified_2021`.
-Same version of the ABL1d model has been implemented in CROCO.
+Same version of the ABL1d model described in this paper has been implemented in CROCO.

 .. note::